 As reported, the Company reached a settlement in the previously disclosed lawsuit, California ex rel.
 Hunter Laboratories, LLC et al. v.
 Quest Diagnostics Incorporated, et al. (Hunter Labs Settlement Agreement), to avoid the uncertainty and costs associated with prolonged litigation.
 Pursuant to the executed Hunter Labs Settlement Agreement, the Company recorded a litigation settlement expense of \$34.5 in the second quarter of 2011 (net of a previously recorded reserve of \$15.0) and paid the settlement amount of \$49.5 in the third quarter of 2011.
 The Company also agreed to certain reporting obligations regarding its pricing for a limited time period and, at the option of the Company in lieu of such reporting obligations, to provide Medi-Cal with a discount from Medi-Cal's otherwise applicable maximum reimbursement rate from November 1, 2011, through October 31, 2012.
 In 2011, the California legislature enacted Assembly Bill No. 97, which imposed a 10.0% Medi-Cal payment cut on most providers, including clinical laboratories.
 This 10.0% cut is currently being applied to the rates that would otherwise be applicable.
 In 2012, the California legislature enacted Assembly Bill No. 1494, which directed the Department of Healthcare Services (DHCS) to establish new reimbursement rates for Medi-Cal clinical laboratory services based on payments made to California clinical laboratories for similar services by other third-party payers, and provided that until the new rates are set through this process, Medi-Cal payments for clinical laboratory services will be reduced (in addition to a 10.0% payment reduction imposed by Assembly Bill No. 97 in 2011) by "up to 10 percent" for tests with dates of service on or after July 1, 2012, with a cap on payments set at 80.0% of the lowest maximum allowance established under the Medicare program.
 Under the terms of the Hunter Labs Settlement Agreement, the enactment of this California legislation terminates the Company's reporting obligations (or obligation to provide a discount in lieu of reporting) under that agreement.
 In April 2015, CMS approved a 10.0% payment reduction under Assembly Bill No. 1494.
 The new rate methodology established new rates that were effective July 1, 2015, but these new rates were not entered into the state computer system until February 2016.
-Therefore, two retroactive recoupments will occur under Assembly Bill No. 1494 beginning in May 2016.
-The first will recoup a 10.0% cut from the rates that were in effect from July 1, 2012 to June 30, 2015.
-The second will recoup the difference between the old rate and the new rate for each test for the period of July 1, 2015 through February 2016.
-DHCS instructed laboratories to submit 2015 payment data by March 18, 2016, which will be used to establish new rates effective July 1, 2016.
+Based on reported 2015 payment data, new rates were established to be effective July 1, 2016, but due to computer system delays, these rates will not be implemented before September, 2016.
+DHCS has not provided further direction regarding possible recoupments and specific timeframes.
 Taken together, these changes are not expected to have a material impact on the Company's consolidated revenues or results of operations.